 For the rest of the day, after she lied about her background on television, Tuesday looked lost in thought.

 Just like a fool, I sat there and assumed that she was re-evaluating her behavior.
 You know, now seeing how selfish and inconsiderate her behavior was in light of Carole sharing about her bleak past.
-Like an idiot, I thought that she would find a way to be more grateful about stable socioeconomic status and loving parent etc. that she had...
-But you know what this little sociopath said after Carole asked her why she was so pensive?
+Like an idiot, I thought that she would find a way to be more grateful about stable socioeconomic status and loving parent that she had...
+But you know what this little sociopath responded with after Carole asked her why she was so pensive?
 Tuesday said:

 "I'm jealous of you."